The Internet Flips For This Cheerleader's Invisible Box Stunt

 A Texas cheerleader is going viral for nailing the invisible box challenge.
-In a mind-blowing video she shared on Twitter on Friday, Ariel Olivar can be seen expertly pretending to pat and then step over step over an invisible box on the sideline of a football game.
+In a mind-blowing video she shared on Twitter on Friday, Ariel Olivar can be seen expertly pretending to pat and then step over an invisible box on the sideline of a football game.

 “Challenge accepted,” she captioned the clip, which has garnered nearly 220,000 likes and over 112,000 retweets in the two days since it was posted.